rolzy/rolzy.github.io/_posts/2024-03-14-studying-for-saa-c03.markdown

 The labs are based on real-life scenarios, like "hosting a static website on a S3 bucket" or "setting up a VPC with an internet gateway".
 This gave me an idea as to how AWS services could and should be used.
 The instructions for the labs were clear, but not too clear as to give away the answers.
 They also had a "challenge mode" available for those who wanted to do the labs without instructions.

 ### Study Topics
-If I were to take one thing from the ACG course, its how they divided the study materials up into service categories.
+The best thing about ACG's course is how the study material is divided into service categories.
 I would recommend doing this even if you are not taking the ACG course.
 It helps when you are trying to get your head around the plethora of AWS services that is available today.

 Here is how I would divide up the exam study:
 - **Automation**: Anything that automates your workflows on the Cloud.
 Things like EventBridge and Cloudformation